ragnar-lothbrok/globoMart-assignment/README.md

 	   Depends on number of instances required, execute the above command that many times.
 	   Each time, it runs on any random port.

-	6. ZUUL Proxy :- Go to “clientGateway” folder, execute the following command

-		mvn spring-boot:run 					(Runs on http://localhost:8003)

-	7. Monitoring :- To monitor all the services using the hystrix turbine steam , go to “hystrixDashboard” folder, execute the following command

-		mvn spring-boot:run 					(Runs on http://localhost:8004)